 Hearsay

 IRLJ 3.3(c) says the rules of evidence apply at contested hearings.
-So, you may be able to use evidence rule 802, which prohibits hearsay to your advantage.
+Evidence rule 802 prohibits hearsay.
 Hearsay is defined in ER 801 as: "a statement, other than one made by the declarant while testifying at the trial or hearing, offered in evidence to prove the truth of the matter asserted".
-Wut?!
-It's complicated, but for purposes of a traffic ticket, hearsay boils down to statements made by a third party that end up in the officer's report.
-Essentially, if the officer's sworn report is based on observations of another person, or another officer who did not write the report, then you can move to strike those portions at the hearing and ask for dismissal through IRLJ 3.3(d) if the remainder of the information does not prove the infraction by a preponderance of the evidence.
+For purposes of a traffic ticket, hearsay boils down to statements made by a third party that end up in the officer's report.
+Essentially, if the officer's sworn report is based on observations of another person, or another officer who did not write the report, those portions of the report are inadmissible and should be suppressed.

 This circumstance usually happens at traffic collisions where the officer arrives after the fact and the report is based on a witnesses statement.
 Other instances involve officers working in tandem to catch speeders where one officer operates the SMD and the other officer pulls the driver over and writes the ticket.

-BEWARE THOUGH, any statements you made at the scene to the officer are not hearsay, so they ARE admissible according to ER 801(d)(2).
-This means if you admitted guilt and described the circumstance to the officer at the scene, and she wrote it into the sworn report, then you have a problem.
+BEWARE THOUGH, any statements the driver made at the scene to the officer is not hearsay, so they ARE admissible according to ER 801(d)(2).
+This means if you admitted guilt and described the circumstance to the officer at the scene, and she wrote it into the sworn report, this can be used as evidence of a committed ticket.

 Officer's Signature